dauren217/fpgaDNN/scripts/README.txt

-file trainNN.py is for training the neural network.
+Run trainNN.py is for training the neural network.
 Files netowrk2.py and mnist_loader.py are used to generate the neural network.
-The weight and bias values are stored in the text file named WeightAndBiases.txt
+After training, the weight and bias values are stored in the text file named WeigntsAndBiases.txt

+File gen_nn.py is used for generating Verilog code for the neural network with specified number of layers, neurons and datawidth
+The output is stored in /src/fpga/rtl directory

-File getWeights.py is for converting the weight and bias values into the binary format and storing in respective file.
-The weight values for a first neuron in the first hidden layer are stored in the file "16_0_00.txt".
-The first zero is for number of layer and the second one is for number of neuron.
-Bias values are stored in files with similar filenames.
-Letter 'b' stands in the beginning of the filename to distinguish the files.
+File genWegitsAndBias.py is for converting the weight and bias values into the binary format and storing in respective file.

-The scripts are written for 16-bit model.
-If needed to change the number of bits, please, change the code in the files where it asked to
+You can specify the total datawidth and the size (number of bits) of integer field for weights and biases.
+It uses WeigntsAndBiases.txt as input.
+The output is stored in /imp/fpnn.sim/sim_1/behav/xsim directory.

-File TestGenerator.py is for creating test data in binary format.
-You can specify the number of a test data file and number of bits.
-The correct result for the respective test data file shall be printed while running the file
+File genTestData.py is for creating test data in binary format.
+The output is stored in /imp/fpnn.sim/sim_1/behav/xsim directory as validation_data.txt.

+genAll.py script runs all the above scripts.